- TAR Process

 - Qualtrics survey platform - https://sfsu.qualtrics.com (replaces SurveyMonkey and WuFoo)

 - Zoom videoconferencing - https://sfsu.zoom.us (replaces GoToMeeting)

 - Online instruction used by fewer than 20 employees

-Information purchased for SF State use:
+Copyrighted information assets purchased for SF State use, such as:

-- Text based information/data
+- Text-based information/data

-- Video based information/data
+- Video-based information/data

 Contact campus IT support to obtain the following software at low or no cost:

 - Adobe (Acrobat DC Pro, Photoshop, and other tools)

 - McAfee Anti-virus software